Celia-joy/Celia-joy/README.md

 ## 🌍 What I'm Working On

 - 🌱 Currently building at **SoilNara** — bridging tech and eco-agriculture in Rwanda
-- 🔭 Deepening expertise in **full-stack JavaScript** architecture
+- 🔭 Deepening expertise in **full-stack JavaScript** architecture and automated backend workflows
 - 🛰️ Exploring **embedded systems** and IoT integrations
-- 📚 Sharpening skills in **system design** and scalable API patterns
+- 📚 Sharpening skills in **system design**, cron scheduling, and scalable API patterns
 - 🎯 2025 goal: *Ship projects that matter and grow every day*

 ---